 Kaplan and business partner Ken Keefe, and accomplished sailor and yacht broker, were looking for a yard in the mid-1990s when the Point Richmond property became available.
 It was home to the smaller Sanford Wood boatyard then.
 They were relieved to find no legacy of toxic late-Victorian industry, since the industrial site had been around only since WWII – when the Santa Fe Channel was dredged out to 25′ (7.6m) to accommodate the victory ships built in the Kaiser Shipyards.

 The dredged water depth quickly pigeonholed the yard as a big-boat facility.
 When it hosted five maxis during the September 1996 big-boat race series on San Francisco Bay, the reputation became even more ingrained.
-More big-boat action came as Oracle Racing ramped up its Golden Gate Yacht Club-based challenge for the 101 America‘s Cup, and 2003 the yard hosted USA 76 and Alinghi (winner of the 2002 cup) when they sailed a series on the bay.
+More big-boat action came as Oracle Racing ramped up its Golden Gate Yacht Club-based challenge for the 2002 America‘s Cup, and in 2003 the yard hosted USA 76 (see additional article) and Alinghi (winner of the 2002 cup) when they sailed a series on the bay.
 Kaplan said it’s nice to be known as a yard respected by some of the world’s most serious sailors, but the size association isn’t always useful.
 They have to work to attract smaller-boat clients.

 The average boat length at KKMI is 42′(12.8m) and increasing.
 With an eye on the business and market demographics, KKMI can only get so big, because the bay is pretty small for anything larger than 80′ (24.4m) and boats large enough to head offshore tend to be serviced in Mexico or Seattle at rates KKMI can’t easily match.
 This leaves the roughly 20,000 boats berthed in the bay, half of them at municipal marinas, which means slip fees at private marinas can’t rise much higher than their municipal competition.
 (Much of KKMI’s limited slip space is tailored to the deep-draft boats other marinas can’t accommodate.)